 Submit Content to British Columbia History Magazine

-We publish approximately 30 feature articles each year on topics related to the social, economic, political, intellectual and/or cultural history of British Columbia.
+The BCHF publishes approximately twenty-five articles each year on topics related to the social, economic, political, intellectual and/or cultural history of British Columbia.

-Our submissions come from writers, academics and professionals from across the province.
-Submissions may include, but are not limited to, feature-length articles, documentary selections, essays, pictorial essays, memoirs and reviews.
+Submissions come from writers, academics, public historians, and professionals from across the province.
+Submissions may include, but are not limited to, feature-length articles, documentary selections, essays, photo essays, memoirs, and information about new books and media.

-We welcome submissions to the following regular sections of British Columbia History:
+We welcome suggestions for the following regular sections of British Columbia History:

-- Archives & Archivists: Are you an archivist with a story to tell?
-Send us your archives-related story about a key collection or service, new digitization project, upcoming event or other exciting initiative.
-Word count for this section is 500-600 words plus three images OR up to 900 words plus one or two images.
+- Archives & Archivists: Are you an archivist with a story to tell, a primary source to celebrate?
+Send us your archives-related story about a key fonds/collection or service, new digitization project, upcoming event or other exciting initiative.
+Word count for this section is 500–600 words plus three images OR up to 900 words plus one or two images.
 Be sure your submission follows our submission guidelines for articles and images.
+Contact: email@example.com

-- Cabinets of Curiousity: Do you have an object with a peculiar or noteworthy story in your personal collection?
-Send us the story and we may publish it in our magazine.
-Include one or two photos of the object, along with 300-400 words on what makes the object interesting, meaningful or unique.
+- Stories of Objects: Do you have an object with a peculiar or noteworthy story in your personal collection?
+Contact us with your idea and we may publish it in our magazine.
+“Stories of Objects require one or two photos of the object, along with 300–400 words on what makes the object interesting, meaningful, or unique.
 Please ensure your submission follows our submission guidelines for articles and images.
+Contact: firstname.lastname@example.org.

-- History in Context: Show us how times have changed — send a snapshot of an old photograph set in the present context, and your image could appear on the magazine’s back page (view samples).
+- History in Context: Show us how times have changed — send a snapshot of an old photograph set in the present context, and your image could appear on the magazine’s back page.
 Include information about where the photo was taken, who/what is depicted, and why the scene is important to you or your community.
 Please ensure your photo follows our submission guidelines for articles and images.
+Contact: email@example.com.

 - Manuscripts that have been published elsewhere, or are under review for publication elsewhere, will be considered at the editor’s discretion.